-InMode Ltd. (INMD) CEO Moshe Mizrahy on Q1 2020 Results - Earnings Call Transcript
+InMode Ltd. (INMD) CEO Moshe Mizrahy On Q1 2020 Results - Earnings Call Transcript

 Kristen Stewart

-Hi, thanks for taking my questions.
-I was wondering if you guys could just remind us about the payback on the capital equipment component for most practices and just what the general time line looks like and just the number of procedures that we would have to do in this environment?
+Hi.
+Thanks for taking my question.
+I was wondering if you guys could just remind us about the payback on the capital equipment component for most practices and just what the general timeline looks like and just the number of procedures that one would have to do in this environment?

 Shakil Lakhani